Contribution of expert aggregation to temperature prediction part II: Second order bounds with sleeping experts: Abstract

 \section{Abstract}

-In this paper we improve on the temperature predictions made with (online) Expert Aggregation (EA) \citep{cesa-bianchi_prediction_2006} in Part I. In particular, we make the aggregation more reactive, whilst maintaining at least the same root mean squared error and reducing the number of large errors.
-We have achieved this by using the Sleeping Expert Framework (SEF) \citep{freund_using_1997,devaine_forecasting_2013}, which allows the more efficient use of biased experts (bad on average but which may be good at some point).
-To deal with the fact that, unlike in \citet{devaine_forecasting_2013}, we do not know in advance when to use these biased experts, we resorted to gradient boosted regression trees \citep{chen_xgboost_2016} and provide regret bounds against sequences of experts \citep{mourtada_efficient_2017} which take into account this uncertainty.
-We applied this in a fully online way on BOA \citep{wintenberger_stochastic_2024}, an adaptive aggregation with second order regret bounds, which had the best results in Part I. Finally, we made a meta-aggregation with the EA follow the leader.
-This chooses whether or not to use the SEF in order to limit the possible noise added by the SEF.
+In this paper, we improve on the temperature predictions made with online Expert Aggregation (EA) \citep{cesa-bianchi_prediction_2006} in Part I \citep{}.
+In particular, we make the aggregation more reactive, whilst improving the root mean squared error and reducing the number of large errors.
+We have achieved this by using the Sleeping Expert Framework (SEF) \citep{freund_using_1997,devaine_forecasting_2013}, which allows a more efficient use of biased experts (bad on average but which may be good at some point).
+To deal with the fact that, unlike in \citet{devaine_forecasting_2013}, we do not know in advance when to use these biased experts, we resorted to Gradient Boosted Regression Trees (GBRT) \citep{chen_xgboost_2016} and provide regret bounds against sequences of experts \citep{mourtada_efficient_2017} which take into account this uncertainty.
+We applied the SEF with GBRT in a fully online way on Bernstein Online Aggregation (BOA) \citep{wintenberger_stochastic_2024}, an adaptive aggregation with second-order regret bounds, which had the best results in Part I.

 \keywords{Expert aggregation \and Temperature \and Optimization \and Sleeping experts}